This post was contributed by Ed Morris and Anna Sheppard, Ecologists with Ontario Parks in northeastern Ontario.

 “Oh no, she was carrying babies!”
 Anna exclaimed.

-We discovered the snake was a female garter, her head and front section had been crushed by a passing vehicle.
+We discovered the snake was a female garter.
+Her head and front section had been crushed by a passing vehicle.
 Around her we found a few of her babies: one dead, one certainly injured.
 But where some would have only noticed a tragedy, we spotted opportunities too.

 Within a few minutes, most were alert and ready to move.
 That’s another cool thing about snakes.
 Once young snakes emerge from an egg or their mother, they are ready to take on the world.
-No parental care is given, they rely on their instincts.
+No parental care is given and they rely on their instincts.
 We took the young to a shaded area with lots of great hiding places.

-Brake for Snakes
+Brake for snakes

 If you can stop safely, you can help a snake to cross the road in the direction it was travelling/facing.
 You don’t need to pick it up.
 Unless injured, snakes will move away when you approach them from behind.